-The Kingdom of Swaziland became a sovereign state in 1968, when it was granted independence from the United Kingdom.
+The Kingdom of Eswatini became a sovereign state in 1968, when it was granted independence from the United Kingdom.
 The nation is Africa’s last absolute monarchy, with King Mswati III ruling the country with an iron fist since 1986.
-This made Swaziland one of the least democratic countries in the world.
-In April 2018, the King changed the name of the country to eSwatini to mark the 50th anniversary of the country's independence.
+This made Eswatini one of the least democratic countries in the world.
+In April 2018, the King changed the name of the country to Eswatini to mark the 50th anniversary of the country's independence.
 From a social point of view, the humanitarian crisis and human rights violations are not as drastic as in some other African countries.
-Nonetheless, little progress has been made to fix these issues, resulting in Swaziland having the highest percentage increase of hunger and malnutrition since 1990 .
+Nonetheless, little progress has been made to fix these issues, resulting in Eswatini having the highest percentage increase of hunger and malnutrition since 1990 .
 Moreover, the Swazi people face a major risk of diseases or health complications caused by HIV or AIDS, since the country has the world’s highest rate of population affected by or living with HIV.
 All of these factors contribute to a high death rate and a low life expectancy .

-Economically speaking, Swaziland is a developing country boasting a gross national per capita GDP of roughly 3,900 U.S. dollars and a fluctuating GDP growth rate.
+Economically speaking, Eswatini is a developing country boasting a gross national per capita GDP of roughly 3,900 U.S. dollars and a fluctuating GDP growth rate.
 Services account for a tad more than half of GDP generation; manufacturing represents nearly 38 percent of it, whereas the rest is produced by the agrarian sector - surprising when keeping in mind that the majority of Swazi people live in rural areas.
 Sugar is one of the most produced commodities and most exported by Swaziland.
 The country is dependent on its neighbor South Africa for a large share of its imports and exports.
-Since 2012, Swaziland reported a trade surplus, with the value of its exports (575682) surpassing the imports.
+Since 2012, Eswatini reported a trade surplus, with the value of its exports (575682) surpassing the imports.